Aquaman (film): Development

 In 2004, FilmJerk.com reported that Sunrise Entertainment's Alan and Peter Riche planned to bring Aquaman to the big screen for Warner Bros., with Robert Ben Garant writing the screenplay.
 However, the attempt fell through.
 In 2007, Warner Bros. announced the development of a Justice League film with Michele and Kieran Mulroney writing the screenplay.
 The film, reportedly titled Justice League: Mortal, would have been Aquaman's cinematic debut.
 George Miller signed on to direct later that year.
-However, the film would be cancelled following production delays stemming from the 2007–08 Writers Guild of America strike.
+However, the film would be canceled following production delays stemming from the 2007–08 Writers Guild of America strike.
 Prior to the film's cancellation in 2008, actor Santiago Cabrera had been cast as Aquaman.
-In July 2009, it was reported that Aquaman was in development at Leonardo DiCaprio's Appian Way.
+In July 2009, it was reported that Aquaman was in development at Leonardo DiCaprio's Appian Way Productions.
 Warner chairman and CEO Barry Meyer said that an Aquaman film was in development.
 After Man of Steel's release in 2013, a source from Warner Bros. told The Wrap that they were discussing future films, with the mention of more Man of Steel movies as well as a Superman/Batman film, a Wonder Woman film and an Aquaman film.
 Geoff Johns told Variety that Aquaman was a priority character.
 On August 12, 2014, Warner Bros. announced that it had hired screenwriters Will Beall and Kurt Johnstad to pen separate scripts.
 The film was developed on dual tracks, although only the better version would move forward.

-Peter Jackson was approached to direct the film but he declined.
-On April 10, 2015, The Hollywood Reporter reported that James Wan was the front-runner to direct.
-In June 2015, Wan was confirmed to direct and overlook the screenplay by Johnstad.
-On November 12, 2015, David Leslie Johnson-McGoldrick was hired to write the script; however, it was unclear whether his would be separate or work with Wan.
+Peter Jackson was twice approached to direct the film but he declined both times.
+In April 2015, The Hollywood Reporter reported that James Wan was the front-runner to direct.
+In June, Wan was confirmed to direct and overlook the screenplay by Johnstad.
+Wan was given the choice to direct The Flash or Aquaman, he chose the latter as he felt that Flash had already been done.
+In November, David Leslie Johnson-McGoldrick was hired to write the script; however, it was unclear whether his would be separate or work with Wan.
 Previous script plans had been scrapped and Wan and Johns planned to move forward with a new script written by Beall.
 Later, Johnson-McGoldrick was brought back to the project to rewrite Beall's script.

-In March 2016, it was announced that the events of Aquaman would be set after Justice League.
-Wan confirmed that cinematographer Don Burgess, who had previously worked with Wan on The Conjuring 2, would serve as cinematographer.
+In March 2016, it was announced that the events of Aquaman would be set after Justice League (2017).
+Wan confirmed that cinematographer Don Burgess, who had previously collaborated with Wan on The Conjuring 2 (2016), would serve as cinematographer.
 Pre-production began in Australia in late November 2016.